-I have the honor to refer to the Treaty Between the United States of America and the Czech and Slovak Federal Republic Concerning the Reciprocal Encouragement and Protection of Investment, with Protocol and Three Related Exchanges of Letters, signed at Washington on October 22, 1991 (hereinafter "the Treaty"), and to recent discussions between representatives of our Governments concerning the Czech Republic's accession to the European Union.
+I have the honor to refer to the Treaty between the Czech and Slovak Federal Republic and the United States of America Concerning the Reciprocal Encouragement and Protection of Investment, with Protocol and three related exchanges of letters, signed at Washington on October 22, 1991 (hereinafter, the "Treaty"), and to recent discussions between representatives of our Governments concerning the Slovak Republic's accession to the European Union.

-I have the honor to confirm the understanding of the Government of the United States of America that the prohibition on performance requirements set forth in Article II, paragraph 5, of the Treaty does not extend to conditions for the receipt or continued receipt of an advantage, such as any advantage resulting from the establishment of a market organization for agricultural products and its market stabilizing effects.
+I have the honor to confirm the understanding of the Government of the Slovak Republic that the prohibition on performance requirements set forth in Article II, paragraph 5, of the Treaty does not extend to conditions for the receipt or continued receipt of an advantage, such as any advantage resulting from the establishment of a market organization for agricultural products and from its market stabilizing effects.